A Spectral Localization Method for Time-Fractional Integro-Differential Equations with Nonsmooth Data: Solution Theory and Error Analysis

 and

 \end{lemma}

-The error analysis of the CIM is presented in the following theorem.
 As noted in \cite{weideman2007parabolic}, each new value of \( t \) leads to different parameters \( \theta \) and \( \tilde{c} \), implying that the transform \( \widehat{u}(z) \) must be sampled on a distinct contour.
-This could result in computational inefficiency in the matrix problem associated with the discretization of the spatial operator \( A \) in Eq. (\ref{eq2.16}), as well as in the observation of the long-term dynamic evolution of the simulated solution over time.
-To address this and select a unified optimal contour \( \Gamma \), a scaling parameter \( \Lambda > 1 \) is introduced.
-The subsequent analysis is performed over the interval \( t \in [t_0, t_1] \), where \( t_1 = \Lambda t_0 \).
+This could result in computational inefficiency in the matrix problem associated with the discretization of the spatial operator \( A \) in (\ref{eq2.16}), as well as in the observation of the long-term dynamic evolution of the simulated solution over time.
+To address this issue and select a unified optimal contour \( \Gamma \), a scaling parameter \( \Lambda > 1 \) is introduced.
+The subsequent analysis is performed over the interval \( t \in [t_0, t_1] \), where \( t_1 = \Lambda t_0 \), and a uniform error analysis of the temporal semi-discrete CIM scheme \eqref{eq2.13} is presented in the following theorem.